TateHouse/LeetCode/README.md

 A repository containing my solutions to LeetCode problems.
 I will be continually adding to this repository as I solve more problems.

-My submitted solutions are also available on my [LeetCode profile](https://leetcode.com/TateH/).
 The solutions in this repository may look slightly different from my submitted solutions on LeetCode.
-This is to maintain consistency with my personal coding style.
+For example, some method parameters may be renamed to better reflect their purpose and adhere to my personal style.

 ## Solutions